 There are lower CPUs than i3's, avoid them; "Pentiums" and "Celerons" are examples.
 There are higher CPUs than i7's, avoid them; the Intel i9 CPU alone can be \$1,000+.
 Each higher class will last longer and be useable for a longer time.
-As of 2022 there have been 12 generations of the Core 'i' series and 5 generations of the AMD Ryzen CPUs.
-Anything after the Intel 10th or AMD 3rd would be good.
+As of 2023 there have been 13 generations of the Core 'i' series and 7 generations of the AMD Ryzen CPUs.
+Anything after the Intel 10th or AMD 4th would be good.
 Older ones are not bad, but they would have to be cheap to be attractive.

 RAM: (Usually) Do not worry about it.
-Even new budget computers will have 6 to 8 GB.
+Even new budget computers will have 8 GB.
 32 GB is overkill in most cases, used in high-end "Gaming" computers.
 Expect 8+ GB, avoid cheapies with only 4 GB.

 Speaking of Gamers, there are the people that play the hi-end computer games like Call of Duty, Warcraft, Halo, etc.; Fortnight and Minecraft are not considered hi-end games.
 If this is you, you do not need this guide, pick a video card without me.
-(I have an entry-level GTX 1050 which does fine for me.)
-Hi-end video cars are both stupid expensive and hard to find. (the Nvidia 4090 is \$2,000+ for card alone.)
+(I have an old GTX 1080 which does fine for me.)
+Hi-end video cards can be stupid expensive and hard to find. (the Nvidia 4090 is \$2,000+ for card alone.)

 File Storage, HDD vs. SSD.
 (Hard disk drive vs. Solid-state drive) This is a size vs. speed decision.
-A large 1 TB SSD can cost 3 times more than a 1 TB HDD.
-If a laptop is your primary computer and you have more than ~500GB of personal files, you need an HDD or spend a more money for a bigger SSD.
+A 1 TB SSD will be more costly than 1 TB HDD, but this difference is dropping.
 An SSD usually is ~\$100 more than an HDD in system cost at half the size.
 If a desktop, you can have both; there is lots of room in a desktop case.
 My recommendation: get something with an SSD; if possible, a M.2 PCIe NVMe SSD which is the fastest interface available.
 256GB is ok if one does not have a lot of personal files to store, 512GB works for most any but the pack rat.
 (I am one of those, so do not judge.)
 Once experiencing the speed of a SSD you will never go back.

-Windows 11: The next Microsoft OS is now available and has additional hardware requirements.
-A new Windows computer you buy should have or be Windows 11 compatible - Windows 10 support and updates go away on Oct 14, 2025.
-There are ways that you can make 11 look like earlier versions.
+Windows 11: This is the current Microsoft OS and has additional requirements over previous versions.
+A new Windows computer you buy should have Windows 11, Windows 10 support and updates go away on Oct 14, 2025.
+There are ways that you can make 11 look like earlier versions if that bothers you.